-Older expecting parents often worry they’ve reached high-risk pregnancy age and fear living through 9 months of stress.
+Older expecting parents often feel stress that they’ve reached high risk pregnancy age.
 But what is a high-risk pregnancy, exactly?
 The phrase sounds ominous, but high-risk pregnancy is used to describe situations where the life of the mother, or the baby, are statistically more likely to be at risk compared to typical pregnancies.
 Importantly, these situations don’t have to be extreme or unusual.
 After all, the feared high-risk pregnancy age (known as advanced maternal age) is only 35.
 On its own, the pregnancy age risk doesn’t sound so bad, and frankly, it isn’t.
 But added to other pregnancy risk factors, the danger can add up.

 “The risk of hypertension in pregnancy and pre-eclampsia increases with age.
 Multiple gestations increases these risks too,” says Dr. Daniel Shapiro, a reproductive endocrinologist and fertility specialist at Reproductive Biology Associates.
 “Obesity in pregnancy – BMI over 30 – is an independent risk factor for many problems in pregnancy including pre-eclampsia.”